One of the easiest ways for anyone to get started in earning extra money online is by writing articles for blogs and online magazines.

 - Follow the Money

 - Debunking Myths

 48. Girls Life – $300 per post

-This magazine gives useful updates and advises on boys-girls relationship, celebrities gossips, grooming, etc… Payment can go $300 up for each article.
+This magazine gives useful updates and advice on boys-girls relationship, celebrity gossip, grooming, etc…

 52. Italian America – $350 per post